Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Specify the bridge network mode in the task definition.
 - [x] Specify the host network mode in the task definition.

-### A SysOps administrator is investigating why a user has been unable to use RDP to connect over the internet from their home computer to a bastion server running on an Amazon EC2 Windows instance.
-Which of the following are possible causes of this issue?
-(Choose two.)

-- [x] A network ACL associated with the bastion's subnet is blocking the network traffic.
-- [ ] The instance does not have a private IP address.
-- [x] The route table associated with the bastion's subnet does not have a route to the internet gateway.
-- [ ] The security group for the instance does not have an inbound rule on port 22.
-- [ ] The security group for the instance does not have an outbound rule on port 3389.

 ### A company has a mobile app that uses Amazon S3 to store images The images are popular for a week, and then the number of access requests decreases over time The images must be highly available and must be immediately accessible upon request A SysOps administrator must reduce S3 storage costs for the company.
 Which solution will meet these requirements MOST cost-effectively?

 - [ ] Create an S3 Lifecycle policy to transition the images to S3 Glacier after 7 days.